tealina/docs-en/docs/how-it-work.md

 }
 ```

-Add `server` as devDependencies in web/packages.json
+Add `server` as devDependencies in the front-end `web/packages.json`

 ```json
 // web/package.json